fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='DEBATE!' text="
 Based on your group assignment, use the evidence and reasoning and history in the articles to argue in ~800 words that government should play EITHER a stronger or weaker role (depending on your group) in regulating particular ingredients in food.
 MAKE SURE YOUR ARGUMENT REFLECTS THE READINGS FOR THIS WEEK!
+Posts that offer only opinions without reference to the course will be graded VERY LOW.
 - Group 1+2: Argue that the government should have a STRONGER role in food regulation
 - Group 3+4: Argue that the government should have a WEAKER role in food regulation "%}